dotnet/designs/accepted/2022/FunctionPointers.md

 +       public virtual Type[] GetOptionalCustomModifiers();
         // Throws InvalidOperationException if UnderlyingSystemType.IsFunctionPointer = false
-+       public virtual Type[] GetFunctionPointerCallingConventions();
++       public virtual Type[] GetFunctionPointerCallingConventions(); }

-        // This is used with 'Type.GetMethod(..., Type[] types)' to find a method with parameters that
-        // are function pointers.
-For a similar reference, see Type.MakePointerType().
-+       public static Type MakeFunctionPointerType(Type[] functionPointerArguments);
-    }
 }
 ```